 Post-Traumatic Arthritis – a form of Osteoarthritis that occurs as a result of an injury to a joint.
 A fracture or dislocation are examples of traumatic injuries that may lead to arthritis.
 An injured finger or thumb joint commonly become arthritic over time.
 Also known as PTA, Post-Traumatic Arthritis can develop at any age and as the result of any kind of acute physical trauma.

-Diagnosing Osteoarthritis Of The Hand
+Diagnosing Arthritis Of The Hand

 A doctor will carefully examine your hand other joints for any signs of arthritis.
 An X-ray and possibly additional imaging test are used to find signs of degeneration, cartilage loss, and the formation of bone spurts.
 The doctor will ask you about your symptoms, medical history and family history.

-Treatment for Osteoarthritis Of The Hand
+Treatment for Arthritis Of The Hand

 - Activity Modification

 - Cortisone Injections

 - Pain Medication

 Surgery for Osteoarthritis Of The Hand